PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:21:28
+Last updated: 2024-04-02 19:22:35
-Random Quote: The heart has its reasons which reason knows not of. - Blaise Pascal
+Random Quote: It is the quality of our work which will please God, not the quantity. - Mahatma Gandhi